-The Attorney General of California finally released the draft regulations for the enforcement of CCPA in the state on October 10, 2019.
-The five key areas the regulations focused on include;
+California’a Attorney General finally released the CCPA’s enforcement draft regulations on October 10, 2019.
+The five key areas these regulations focused on include;

 - Notices to consumers

 - Verification requirements

 In the period leading up to their release, most businesses had expressed optimism that the Attorney General’s draft regulations would provide more clarity concerning crucial elements of the CCPA.

 However, these regulations do not provide the desired clarifications.
 Instead, they layer on new obligations and create further ambiguities.